George Graham: Personal life

 On 16 September 1967, Graham married model Marie Zia at Marylebone Register Office; his close friend Terry Venables acted as his best man and the two players took to the field the same afternoon for opposing teams in a North London derby; the groom's team won 4–0.
 The couple had two children.
 The marriage ended in 1988.

 Graham married Susan Schmidt on 13 December 1998 in Marlow, Buckinghamshire, and live in Hampstead, London.

-Graham revealed in 2009 that he suffers from arthritis.
+Graham revealed in 2009 that he has arthritis.
 "I love my golf but because of my arthritis, I've not played much in the last two years, if any.
 When I was a player, when I had a lot of time on my hands, I got down to an eight handicap.
 But when I was manager, I went back to 12.
 I've just taken up tennis and have to say I'm not very good."